#IntelliJ IDEA

 • Kotlin as your programming language.,

-• Gradle for your build system.
+• Gradle for your build system (using Kotlin as a DSL)

 • JDK should point to your installation.